bartolomej/concurrent-transaction-executor/README.md

 ```

 First, the executor will optimistically execute all the transactions concurrently to obtain the initial relationships.
-This relationship info may not be correct,
+These relationships may not be final or correct,
-since all transactions are executed against the initial state,
+since all transactions are executed against the initial state
-so some may read or update less/more than they actually would if they were executed in the correct order.
+(reads and updates could be different if they were instead executed against the correctly updated state).

 In our case, the 2nd transaction won't output the correct updates, since account B doesn't have sufficient balance in the initial state.

-From this info, we build the initial DAG and start executing transactions without any dependencies (steps 1 and 2).
+Next up, we'll build the initial DAG and start executing transactions without any dependencies (steps 1 and 2).
-After those were executed, and if no changes in their dependencies were found,
+After those are executed, and if no changes in their dependencies were found,
 we continue our depth first traversal and execute their descendant transaction nodes (step 3).

 ![](./images/step_1_2_3.png)

-Here is where things get a little more interesting.
-We continue our traversal and execute the 2nd transaction again.
+Things get more interesting when we execute the 2nd transaction.
-Because the transaction 0 transferred balance from account `A` to `B`, account `B` now does have sufficient balance,
+Because the 0-th transaction transferred balance from account `A` to `B`, account `B` now does have sufficient balance for the current transfer,
-which means this time the 2nd transaction will output the correct balance updates.
+which means the 2nd transaction will output the correct balance updates this time (`B`-10, `D`+10).
-And since we already knew that the 3rd transaction reads the state from account `D` (which 2nd transaction updates), we can now update the DAG to reflect that and re-execute the 3rd transaction (note: we must also ensure the state update from previous execution is discarded).
+And since we already knew that the 3rd transaction reads the state from account `D` (which the 2nd transaction updates), we can now update the DAG to reflect that and re-execute the 3rd transaction (note: we must also ensure the state update from previous execution is discarded).

 ![](./images/step_4_5.png)

-After we are done with executing the last (3rd) transaction and if we find no new dependants / dependencies, we can be sure to arrive at the correct end state:
+After we are done with executing the last (3rd) transaction and if we find no new dependants / dependencies, we can be sure the state is correct and final:

 ```go
 {